You have a big idea, truckloads of ambition, and dreams of a thriving North Dakota LLC, and you’re mentally prepared to make it happen.

 Live near Bismarck?
 You can drop off the Articles of Organization to the same address as part of your daily errands.

 No matter which route you take, the Secretary of State’s typical processing time is 2-3 weeks, even up to four weeks in peak filing times.

 The process outlined above works for domestic LLCs (those formed in North Dakota), but what if your business is expanding to North Dakota from another state?
 Don’t worry about the Articles of Organization.
 You’ll be taking a different path.

 All out-of-state business entities need to foreign qualify by filing a Certificate of Authority Application.
+Like the Articles of Organization, this document requires a $135 filing fee.
 You might be excited to get going in North Dakota, but hold off on doing business in the state until you’ve successfully foreign qualified.
 Doing so can result in some serious fines and consequences.

 After you’ve successfully received your Certificate of Authority, you’re free to kick off your business activities in North Dakota.

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.

 The good news is that you don’t need to file the Articles of Organization yourself.
 But if an attorney is out of your price range, hiring an LLC creation service is a great option.